cncf/hugo-netlify-starter/README.md

 3. Install Netlify with access to your documentation site repository.
 4. Leave all other settings as default and click **Deploy Site**.

+# What's included

+This repository has two layouts with minimal styling, all stored under `/layouts/_default`:

+A **homepage** template, a basic homepage which uses the following:
+  * The `baseof.html` file and partials in the `/partials/home` directory
+  * Some helpers in the `/assets/sass/helpers.sass` file

+A **docs** template, a basic content page with submenu which uses the following:
+  * The `single.html` file and partials in the `/partials/docs` directory
+  * Classes in the `/assets/sass/helpers.sass` and `/assets/sass/_docs.sass` files

+Both use default components and styling from the Bulma CSS framework.
+No menus are structured, because menu structure is highly dependant on the nature of the project.